orihay23/grace-life-church-contribution-receipts/README.md

 - make sure Gross is number type, not dollar type
 - sort by date

-Pull down "Income by Contact" (with filters: Date 2022, period: 12 months, compare with 0):
+Pull down "Income by Contact" (use the new one now):
-- add headers as: `name amount items`
+- add headers as: `name amount`
 - save as `contacts2022.csv`

 Add them both to the input folder